-Social activity focuses mainly on care of old and overaged persons who are taken care of in a network of retirement homes and community care homes with day care services.
+Social activity focuses mainly on care of the elderly who are taken care of in a network of retirement homes and community care homes with day care services.
 A unique position in the area of social care of young people in the Liberecký Region belongs to the Institute of Jedlička ("Jedličkův ústav" in Czech).
 The system of social care facilities (social service establishments) also consists of many reception centres and centres for people in need (special care homes), which concentrate on treatment and prevention of addictions.

 The Liberecký Region has a rich historic tradition represented by many historic buildings and monuments and cultural establishments.
-The institutions of supra-regional significance include primarily the Severočeské muzeum (the North-Bohemian Museum) in Liberec, the Regional Gallery in Liberec, and the State Scientific Library in Liberec.
+The institutions of supra-regional significance include primarily the Severočeské muzeum (the North-Bohemian Museum) in Liberec, the Regional Gallery in Liberec, and the Regional Research Library in Liberec.
 Also the following ones are important cultural institutions: Divadlo F. X. Šaldy (the František Xaver Šalda Theatre), with the scene of Small Theatre, and Naivní divadlo (the Naive Theatre) in Liberec, the Zoological Garden and the Botanical Garden in Liberec.
 A number of museums and galleries scattered about the Region are establishments of regional importance.
 Those interested in tradition of glass and artificial jewellery of this area can visit, for example, museums of glass making in Nový Bor, Kamenický Šenov, and Železný Brod or the Museum of Glass and Artificial Jewellery in Jablonec nad Nisou.
 The Museum of Bohemian Paradise in Turnov owns collections from the area of geology, mineralogy, and documentation of goldsmith's art and jewellery making, which are unique not only within the Czech Republic but also as for Europe.
-Extensive collections of various types of fire-fighting technology are offered by two museums - Fire-fighters Historical Museum in Nový Oldřichov and Fire-fighters Museum in Chrastava.
+Extensive collections of various types of fire-fighting technology are offered by museums in Nový Oldřichov and Chrastava.

 The Liberecký Region is also a well-known area in terms of tourism.
 Visitors from both the Czech Republic and abroad come to enjoy exceptional landscape, to see nature formations and landmarks and historic monuments of the Region.
 There are several specific areas in the Region that are strongly linked to tourism: the western parts of the Giant Mountains, the Jizera Mountains, Turnovsko - Český ráj (the Turnov Area - the Bohemian Paradise), the town of Doksy and its surroundings, the Lužice Mountains, and Podkrkonoší (the Giant Mountains foothills).
-Frequently visited attractions of national heritage significance include castles and chateaux (Bezděz, Zákupy, Lemberk, Frýdlant, Sychrov, Hrubý Rohozec, and Valdštejn) and many religious sites.
+Frequently visited attractions of national heritage significance include castles and chateaux (Bezděz, Zákupy, Sloup, Lemberk, Frýdlant, Sychrov, Grabštejn, Frýdštejn, Hrubý Rohozec, Trosky, and Valdštejn) and many religious sites (Basilica of St. Lawrence and St. Zdislava in Jablonné v Podještědí or Pilgrimage Church of the Visitation of the Virgin Mary in Hejnice).
 Many reservoirs and lakes can be found in the Region, too, with the most well-known Máchovo jezero (the Lake of Mácha).
 Road and railway border crossings and many border crossings for pedestrians help develop tourism in the Region.